 Your whole life has not and does not revolve around treatment.
 Before you went for treatment, you likely had a work history.
-You have also acquired many skills throughout your life – some maybe while you were getting treatment!
+You have also acquired many skills throughout your life and even some while getting treatment.
 These are all important and need to be added to your resume.
-Let your potential employer know that you are qualified and capable to handle the job at hand.
+Let your potential employer know that you are qualified and capable of handling the job at hand.

 - A summary about yourself.
 Make sure you touch on your qualifications and your strengths.